 Fur Kid #4: CIRCE KANAGAN SOLSTICE MCEWEN

 So Circe is the only AKC registered dog I’ve ever owned.
 We typically rescue all our animals.
-I have hoped to own a Great Dane since I was a kid.
+Thanks to my love of Scooby Doo, I had hoped to own a Great Dane since I was a kid.
 I love BIG dogs…(and little dogs, and medium sized dogs….ok, ok, I love ALL dogs).
-She was my birthday present almost 2 years ago.
-She was born on Dec.14th 2014 (who else was born on that day you ask?
-Brent!
-Crazy coincidence?
-I think not! ).
+She was my birthday present years ago.
+Born on Dec.14th 2014, and 8 weeks later she was inducted into the fam.
 She is ALL puppy STILLLLLLL!!!
-Brent is patiently waiting for this stage to be over.
+We are patiently waiting for this stage to be over.
 So far she’s eaten: an entire door frame, a window sill, bed posts, 1002 toys, multiple pairs of shoes, half of a 2×4, at least 2 lawn chairs….ok so you get the idea.
 In spite of her current chewing obsession, she is an awesome girl.
 She LOVES attention, HATES to be alone, and is SCARED of EVERYTHING!
 Thus far we have be unable to convince her that she is not a Chihuahua, but we love it!

 These faces keep me going.
 Without them I am positive I wouldn’t be around today.
 They have saved me in more ways than one.
 I am eternally grateful for each of them.

 The eldest of the 5, this chick right here is AMAZING!
 She’s a brilliant student who also happens to rock at b-ball, dancing (one of my goals in life used to be to beat her at Just Dance, ha!
 I’ve long given up that dream), singing, drawing, and being random.
 She is fun and hilarious.
 Kaylyn’s smile lights up a room!
 I can’t wait to see where life will take her next.
 She is unstoppable.